everythinginmoderation2/everythinginmoderation2/README.md

 # Hi, I'm Prince Slater 👋

 ## 🚀 About Me
-I'm a **Web Developer and Software Engineer** passionate about building innovative solutions.
-My background includes experience in **technical support, customer service, and software development**, giving me a strong foundation in both problem-solving and user experience.
-While I'm currently most experienced in **JavaScript and Java**, I am comfortable quickly learning and applying other languages like **Python and SQL** to create efficient and scalable applications.
+I'm a **Web Developer and Software Engineer** who appreciates technology and looks forward to working as part of a professional team.
+My background includes experience in **education, customer service, software development, and IT**, giving me a strong foundation in **teamwork, presentation, problem-solving and user experience**.
+While I'm currently most experienced in **HTML/CSS, JavaScript, React and most recently, Java**, I am comfortable using any other compiled or interpreted languages like **Python and SQL** to create or manage applications.
+While, my journey has been a long one, full of different experiences, my dev/engineering portfolio also demonstrates my contentment with quickly learning and applying new things!

 ## 🔧 Technologies & Tools